SaltAndViChips/DnD/content/Hidden/Conspiracies.md

  Cities disappearing and replaced by towers.
 (Being Covered by the Government)

- Great Mage of Venthrial is missing - common knowledge
+ Great Mage Venthrial is missing - Well known (Abducted by Aliens???)

 The elves are planning to purge the Drow, gnomes, halflings and Tieflings from their forests.